Article updated – Dec 2021

 Should holding a phone whilst driving become as much of a taboo as drink driving?

-In posing this question, we are not for one minute suggesting that the contempt in which drink driving is held, should in any way be lessened.
-However, the reason that driving after drinking is so frowned upon, is because it impairs a driver’s ability to drive safely.
+The reason that driving after drinking is almost universally frowned upon, is because it impairs a driver’s ability to drive safely.
 In turn, that puts the lives of other road users in jeopardy, as well as that of the driver and any passengers in his vehicle.

 Paul Singh, the CEO of SmartWatch, has said;